kevinhwang91/rnvimr/README.md

 Plug 'kevinhwang91/rnvimr', {'do': 'make install'}
 ```

+> If your want to synchronize all ranger's configuration and plugins with rnvimr, please using `make sync` instead of `make install`.

 ## Usage

 Using `:RnvimrToggle` to create a ranger process at first time.

-`:RnvimrToggle` will show or hide the floating window.
+In other cases, `:RnvimrToggle` will show or hide the floating window.

 Using `:RnvimrResize` to resize the floating window.

-Running `:RnvimrSync` will synchronize all ranger's configuration and plugins with rnvimr.
+Running `:RnvimrSync` will synchronize all ranger's configuration and plugins with rnvimr this time.

+`Enter` to open a file in ranger.
+And support `CTRL-T`/`CTRL-X`/`CTRL-V` key bindings to open in a new tab, a new split, or in a new vertical split.

+Pressing `q` in ranger just hide floating window.
+Ranger will attach file of current buffer in next toggle event.

 ### Example configuration